Derived Foliations: Existence of leaf space and holonomy

-\textbf{Local connectedness.} The following local connectedness condition only makes sense under the codimension $2$ condition.
-Indeed, we already know that when $\F$ is smooth in codimension $2$, then it is locally integrable on $X$ (see theorem \ref{t1}).
-Therefore, there exists a basis $B$ for the topology of $X$, and for all open $U\in B$, a holomorphic map $f : U \to \CC^d$, such that $\F_{|U} \simeq f^*(0)$.
-Then, the \emph{local connectedness coinditon} states that $B$ and the holomorphic maps $f$ as above can be moreover chosen so that the non-empty fibers of $f$ are all connected.
+\textbf{Local connectedness.} The local connectedness condition only makes sense under the codimension $2$ condition.
+Indeed, we have already seen that when $\F$ is smooth in codimension $2$, it is locally (analytically) integrable on $X$ (Theorem \ref{tV-1}).
+Therefore, there exists a basis $\B$ for the topology of $X$, and for all open $U\in \B$, a holomorphic map $f : U \to \CC^d$, such that $\F_{|U} \simeq f^*(0)$.
+The \emph{local connectedness coinditon} states that $B$ and the holomorphic maps $f$ above can be moreover chosen so that the non-empty fibers of $f$ are all connected.
 This condition is of topological nature and is not always satisfied.
-When $d=1$, it is always satisfied as $f$ is smooth in codimension $2$ and thus it is well known that the Milnor fibers of $f$ are connected (see \cite{MR0372880}).
-When $d>1$, there are examples of holomorphic maps $f$ such that the fibers close to a singular fiber are connected or not depending on the direction along which we approach the singular value.
-A simple example is given by $f : \CC^3 \to \CC^2$ given by $f(x,y,z)=(x^2-y^2z,y)$ (see \cite[Introduction]{MR737936}). \\
+When $d=1$, it is always satisfied as $f$ is smooth in codimension $2$ and thus it is well known that the Milnor fibers of $f$ are always connected (by \cite{zbMATH03484390} the Milnor fiber is $(n-2-k)$ connected, where $n$ is the dimension of $X$ and $k$ the dimension of the singular locus of $\F$).
+When $d>1$, there are examples of holomorphic maps $f$ such that the fibers close to a singular fibers are connected or not depending on the direction we approach the singular values.
+A simple example is given in \cite{zbMATH03861545}, explictly given by $f : \CC^3 \to \CC^2$ given by $f(x,y,z)=(x^2-y^2z,y)$. \\

-Our existence theorem below (Theorem \ref{t3}) requires \emph{all three conditions}, i.e. codimension $2$, flatness and local connectedness, to be satisfied.
+Our existence theorem below requires all three conditions, codimension $2$, flatness and local connectedness.
 Before going further we would like to make some comments on these conditions.